dloyst/webpack.js.org/content/configuration/module.md

 Conditions can be one of these:

-* A string: To match the input must start with the provided string.
-I. e. an absolute directory path, or absolute path to the file.
+* A string: To match the input must start with the provided string (i.e. an absolute directory path, or absolute path to the file).
 * A RegExp: It's tested with the input.
 * A function: It's called with the input and must return a truthy value to match.
 * An array of Conditions: At least one of the Condition must match.
-* A object: All properties must match.
+* An object: All properties must match.
 Each property has a defined behavior.

 `{ test: Condition }`: The Condition must match.
-The convention is the provide a RegExp or array of RegExps here, but it's not enforced.
+The convention is to provide a RegExp or array of RegExps here, but it's not enforced.

 `{ include: Condition }`: The Condition must match.
-The convention is the provide a string or array of strings here, but it's not enforced.
+The convention is to provide a string or array of strings here, but it's not enforced.

 `{ exclude: Condition }`: The Condition must NOT match.
-The convention is the provide a string or array of strings here, but it's not enforced.
+The convention is to provide a string or array of strings here, but it's not enforced.

 `{ and: [Condition] }`: All Conditions must match.